Emergency Preparedness

 Call 911 if you know that the patient:

-• Is unconscious, confused and/or hallucinating
+• Is unconscious, confused, delirious, and/or hallucinating

-• Has chest pain or other severe pain
+• Has severe chest pain

-• Is having trouble breathing
+• Is having trouble breathing, is short of breath

 • Has no pulse

-• Has had a seizure or bad fall
+• Has had a seizure

 • Has a severe headache and slurred speech